Russia says North Korea launch contradicts U.N. council

-Russia criticized North Korea for its rocket launch on Friday, saying that Pyongyang had defied the U.N.
-Security Council and that neighboring powers all opposed it.
+Russia criticised North Korea for its rocket launch on Friday, saying that Pyongyang had defied the U.N.
+Security Council and that neighbouring powers all opposed it.

 "U.N. resolutions contain concrete calls not to conduct such launches, and this is the shared approach of ...
 Russia, China, the United States, South Korea and Japan," the Interfax news agency quoted Foreign Minister Sergei Lavrov as saying.